LaotechLabs/internship_challenges/README.md

 1. Please solve the problem as per the position you are applying to.
     - [Data Engineering](data_engineering) If you are applying for the position of Data Engineer.
     - [Computer Vision](computer_vision) If you are applying for the position of Computer Vision Engineer.
+    - [Front-End](frontend) If you are applying for the position of Front-End Developer.

 2. Please attempt the problem honestly.
 While we encourage you to take help from online portals or your friends/colleagues, blatant plagiarism will lead to disqualification.